wikin/probione/readme.md

 Templates for Probione
 ========

-Web Root should be in folder 'WWWROOT'.
-Source for CSS and JS is in folder 'SRC'.
+Web root should be in folder 'WWWROOT'.
+Source for CSS and JS are in folder 'SRC'.

 ###Preview templates from dist folder
 https://rawgit.com/wikin/probione/master/WWWROOT/index.htm